10 Powerful Stoicism Quotes for Life: Practical Wisdom You Can Use Today

 Epictetus is making a claim about the relationship between identity and action.
 Most people work in the opposite direction — they wait to feel ready, to feel confident, to feel like the person they want to be, and then they will act accordingly.
 Epictetus reverses this: decide first who you intend to be, then act as that person would act, in this situation, now.
 The feeling follows the action, not the other way around.

-Apply it today: Before beginning your most important task, write one sentence: "The person I intend to be today would..."
-Complete the sentence honestly.
+Before beginning your most important task, write one sentence: "The person I intend to be today would..."
+Complete it honestly.
 Then act accordingly — not perfectly, but consistently with that intention.

 For more on Stoic self-confidence, read Stoic Principles for Self-Confidence.